 Unless you’ve somehow figured out how to breathe through your pillow, you need to turn your head to the side when you sleep on your stomach.
 That puts your head and spine out of alignment, twisting your neck.
-You might not notice the damage this causes after one episode of stomach sleeping, but over time neck problems can become evident.
+You might not notice the damage this causes after one episode of stomach sleeping, but over time neck problems can develop.

-When you’re “sleeping for two,” you need as much good quality rest as you can get.
+When you’re “sleeping for two,” you need as much quality rest as you can get.
 The very notion of sleeping on your stomach is laughable late into your pregnancy, but you’ll want to avoid it early on, too.
 That extra weight around the middle will increase the pull on your spine.

 Also, your baby will have more room if he or she isn’t forced to squeeze in between your spine and the mattress.
 A 2012 medical study suggests that sleeping on your left side when you’re pregnant can increase healthy blood flow and provide the optimum oxygen levels for you and your baby.

 What if you have slept on your stomach all your life, and despite warnings, you just can’t get sleep any other way?
-Here are some tips that might help you avoid any of the potential complications:
+Here are some tips that might help you avoid the potential complications: